-This paper investigates a modified version of the least squares method proposed in \cite{BarreraEsteve2006NumericalMF}.
+This paper investigates a modified version of the linear regression method proposed in \cite{BarreraEsteve2006NumericalMF}.
 In their approach, the value function at each time step is the result of two steps.
-First, they compute the optimal control which is an admissible control that maximizes the value function \eqref{estim_second_approx} along with Monte Carlo simulations.
-Then, given the optimal control, they compute the value function by summing up all cash-flows from the considered exercise date until the maturity.
-Recall that we proceed backwardly so that, in practice, it is assumed that at a given exercise date $t_k$, we already have determined optimal control from $t_{k+1}$ to $t_{n-1}$; so that optimal cash flows at theses dates may be computed.
-However, our method directly replaces the continuation value with a linear combination of functions, and the value function is the maximum, over admissible volumes, of the current cash flow plus the latter combination of functions.
+First, at each exercise date, they compute the optimal control which is an admissible control that maximizes the value function \eqref{estim_second_approx} along with Monte Carlo simulations.
+Then, given the optimal control at that date, they compute the value function on this date by summing up all cash-flows from the considered exercise date until the maturity.
+Recall that we proceed backwardly so that, in practice, it is assumed that at a given exercise date $t_k$, we already have determined optimal control from $t_{k+1}$ to $t_{n-1}$; so that optimal cash flows at these dates may be computed.
+However, our method directly replaces the continuation value with a linear combination of functions, and the value function is the maximum, over admissible volumes, of the current cash flow plus the latter linear combination of functions.
 The main difference between both approaches lies in the following.
-The value function computed in \cite{BarreraEsteve2006NumericalMF} corresponds to actual realized cash flows whereas the value function in our case does not.
+The value function computed in \cite{BarreraEsteve2006NumericalMF} corresponds to \q{actual} realized cash flows whereas the value function in our case does not.
 However, as recommended in their original paper \cite{Longstaff2001ValuingAO}, after having estimated optimal control backwardly, a forward valuation has to be done in order to eliminate biases.
-By doing so, our method and that proposed in \cite{BarreraEsteve2006NumericalMF} correspond to actual realized cash flows.
+By doing so, our method and that proposed in \cite{BarreraEsteve2006NumericalMF} yield \q{actual} realized cash flows.
 Thus both approximations meet.

-Our convergence analysis of the least squares approximation will require some technical assumptions we state below.
+Our convergence analysis of the linear regression approximation will require some technical assumptions we state below.